poteto/hiring-without-whiteboards/README.md

 Additions to this document that are properly formatted will automatically be pushed and added to Airtable.
 Keywords from the description will also be extracted.
 You can see (and contribute!) to the [API here](https://github.com/poteto/hww-api).

+Also check out [No Whiteboards](https://nowhiteboards.io/) to search for jobs at these companies.

 ### Discussion and other reads

 - Discussion: See [HackerNews](https://news.ycombinator.com/item?id=13874026)